chriswoojinlee/asmr/README.md

   generates various white noises will allow me to become much more productive throughout the day and fall asleep quicker by blocking out unwanted noise.

 ## User Stories
 - As a user, I want to be able to create a new sound profile.
-- As a user, I want to be able to delete a sound profile.
+- As a user, I want to be able to delete an existing sound profile.
-- As a user, I want to be able to rename a sound profile.
+- As a user, I want to be able to rename an existing sound profile.
-- As a user, I want to be able to add a sound to a sound profile.
+- As a user, I want to be able to add a sound to an existing sound profile.
 - As a user, I want to be able to delete a sound from a sound profile.
+- As a user, I want to be able to increase the volume of a sound.
-- As a user, I want to be able to adjust the volume of a sound.
+- As a user, I want to be able to decrease the volume of a sound.

+## Future User Stories
 - As a user, I want to be able to set a volume limit.
 - As a user, I want to be able to mute the application.
 - As a user, I want to be able to play my sound profile.
 - As a user, I want to be able to pause my sound profile.
 - As a user, I want to be able to set a timer at which upon count down, the app stops playing sound.
 - As a user, I want to create a new sound profile with a randomized sound and volume combination.